Mambo-Token/MamboLaunchPad/README.md

 No need for later crowdfunding for fund for dexes or cexes.
 No double spending.
 No waste of huge amounts of Kas just to create (mint) a token.
 Normally we still leave a part for public minting - but not at the best price compared to initial offers.
-As we begin to have Dex's on Kaspa with permissionless instant listing, first of them hibit.app, and soon some real smart contract based Dex's on L2
+As there are now Dex's on Kaspa with permissionless instant listing, first of them hibit.app,
+and soon some real smart contract based Dex's on L2,
 we can now securely launch tokens with our approach directly on a dex, important is that a dex offers AMM and limit buy/sell orders.
 This allows for sophisticated fair launches at different price levels, creating an initial curve.

+### If you are interested in our help to make a reasonabe token launch, contact us:
+t.me/MamboToken  - demand the admin.
+Or on X.com/MamboCoins.

 Read $Mambo's whitepaper of some of the others:
 https://github.com/Mambo-Token/whitepapers